Gulf of Morbihan: Archaeology

 The area around the gulf features an extraordinary range of megalithic monuments, including on the islands of the gulf.
 There are passage dolmens, stepped pyramids with underground dolmen chambers, stone circles, and giant menhirs, among others.
 The site best known to outsiders is Carnac, where remains of a dozen rows of huge standing stones run for over ten kilometers.
 The passage grave of Gavrinis, on a small island in the Gulf, is one of the most important such sites in Europe.
 Some of the ruins have been dated to at least 3300 BC — 200 years older than England's Stonehenge.

 Festivals

-Every alternate year a yachting festival is held, it is known as 'La Semaine du Golfe Du Morbihan' celebrating the Brittany's culture, music and boating and marine traditions.
+Every alternate year a yachting festival is held, it is known as 'La Semaine du Golfe Du Morbihan' celebrating Brittany's culture, music and boating and marine traditions.
 In 2017, 1,450 boats entered the regatta in addition to the hundreds of spectator craft.
 The highlight of the festival is a 'Big Parade of Sail' in which all the boats are displayed en route from Port Navalo to Vannes.